TrianglyRU/OrbinautFramework/README.md

 - Simple and understandable architecture
 - ...and much more!

-# Handbook
+# Wiki
-We have a handbook to help you get started!
-It is included in the Release Package and describes basic structure, functions and more.
+We have a wiki in progress!
+For now, you may refer to kinda outdated handbook included with 2.0 release

 # Credits
 - LapperDev -- for updates on SPG and help with M68K;